 GPR34: GPR34 belongs to the P2Y family of GPCRs to which other emerging newly identified lysophospholipid receptors, such as LPA4/P2Y9/GPR23, LPA5/GPR92, and LPA6/P2Y5 belong.
 The natural ligand for GPR34 has recently been determined to be lysophosphatidylserine (lysoPS) which is the product of the action of phosphatidylserine (PS)-specific PLA1 (PS-PLA1) described below.

 GPR35: GPR35 was first described to be activated by kynurenic acid (an intermediate in tryptophan catabolism that has neurotransmitter activity as an antiexcitotoxic and anticonvulsant) but is most likely the receptor for 2-arachidonyl lysophosphatidic acid (LPA).
 The emerging function of GPR35 demonstrates that it may be an important target involved in pain, heart disease, inflammatory bowel disease (IBD), cancer, and asthma.
 Expression of GPR35 is seen at highest levels in the stomach, small intestine, and colon.
-Expression, albeit at lower levels than in the GI, are seen in lung, uterus, spinal cord, and several ...
+Expression, albeit at lower levels than in the GI, are seen in lung, uterus, spinal ...